memento-tech/oglasino-platform/terms-of-use.en.md

 - Interruptions, errors, or unavailability of the platform.
 - Loss of data, content, or revenue.
 - Any reliance you place on listings, reviews, or other user content.

-[LAWYER REVIEW: Liability cap — recommended approach is to exclude liability to the maximum extent permitted by law, with the lawyer setting specific monetary caps and exclusions consistent with EU and Serbian consumer-protection law.
-Mandatory consumer protections (death, personal injury, gross negligence, intentional misconduct) cannot be excluded and the lawyer should confirm carve-outs.]

 **Force majeure.** We are not liable for any failure or delay in performing our obligations under these Terms when the failure or delay results from circumstances beyond our reasonable control — including but not limited to natural disasters, war, government action, network or hosting-provider outages, or pandemic-related restrictions.